 ASC Software: Material Requirements Planning (MRP) with ASCTrac®

-ASCTrac® is a powerful MRP software that can help you optimize your production process.
+ASCTrac® is a powerful MRP software that can help you optimize your operations management and production process.
 ASCTrac® includes all of the features you need to generate an MRP plan, including:

 - The ability to create a master production schedule.